johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/30_module_1/32_image_from_registry.md

 	If you wish, you can check the CodeBuild pipeline status by visiting: [https://console.aws.amazon.com/codesuite/codebuild/projects](https://console.aws.amazon.com/codesuite/codebuild/projects) ![Stack details](/images/30_module_1/CodeBuild-InProgress.png)

+**TrainingNote - explanation here on this as phase one of the inline scan**

 Once it transitions to "Succeeded", click on "InlineSecure Scanning" build project. ![Build Complete](/images/30_module_1/CodeBuild-ScanComplete.png)

 ### See Scan Results on Sysdig Secure Dashboard

-**TRAINING NOTE: Instructions here on how to get to scan results and search the image**
+**TrainingNote - explanation here that the scan metada is passed to Sysdig for analysis**

+To see the scan results,

-1. Now log into the Sysdig Secure UI, and browse to 'Image Scanning > Scan Results'.
+1. Log into the Sysdig Secure UI, and browse to 'Image Scanning > Scan Results'.

 ![Sysdig Secure](/images/30_module_1/Sysdig_Secure01.png)